braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/ab_testing/optimizely.md

 ## Troubleshoot the data sync

-To sync data as expected from ODP to Braze:
+To properly sync data from ODP to Braze:

 1. Go to **Account Settings** > **Event Inspector** in ODP.
 2. Select **Start Inspector**.